-Sabbath Worship lasts between an hour and an hour and fifteen minutes, sometimes more if we have a baptism, communion, or other special event.
+Sunday Worship lasts between an hour and an hour and fifteen minutes, sometimes more if we have a baptism, communion, or other special event.

 We offer Bible studies throughout the year, especially during the more reflective seasons of Advent and Lent.
 Sometimes they take place on Sundays, and sometimes on other days.
 We will often host a second hour program after coffee hour to acquaint folks with local justice work, or have deeper conversations about faith and theology and culture.
 Our Bible studies are geared to newbies as well as those who have a lot of experience with reading the Bible.

 Yes.
 There is an accessible parking spot closest to our entrance on Francesca Avenue.
 We have an accessible restroom on the ground floor and an elevator to the sanctuary on the ground floor.
 Wheelchair pew seating is available in two locations in the sanctuary, so that folks in chairs may sit side by side with their companions.
 Large-print bulletins are available.
 If you are blind and would like an electronic copy of the bulletin, you may ask for one ahead of time by emailing the church office.
 If you are hard of hearing, we will soon have assistive listening devices for the hearing impaired.
 If you are Deaf, please email the church office with three weeks notice, and we will endeavor to hire an interpreter for the Sunday you will be attending.

 We join new members formally about three times a year, during Sunday worship.
 Before each joining, we have several gatherings: to explore the physical plant, to get familiar with the membership promises, and to hear the faith stories of the pastors and the other new members.